atomist/sdm-local/README.md

-# sdm-local: Local Software Delivery Machine
+# sdm-local: Local Software Delivery Machine Support

 A **software delivery machine** (SDM) helps you write and deliver code that is up to your own standards, at scale.
 This project runs a software delivery sdm.machine locally on your sdm.machine, responding to your commands and your commits.